 Where medical conditions demand, Individual Health Care Plans are formulated and acted upon.
-These must operate if a student suffers from severe asthma/epilepsy/diabetes/ allergies, or any condition not covered by the standard questions on the medical form.
+These must operate if a student suffers from severe asthma/epilepsy/diabetes/allergies, or any condition not covered by the standard questions on the medical form.
+This information is stored on the computer system and sent to parents annually for updates, with a response required (including nil returns).
+All information is held and used in accordance with the Data Protection Act.

-Medical information is kept for each child in the Medical Room.
+The Individual Health Care Plans are kept for each child on Teams..
 Access to this is limited to the College Nurses, First Aid at Work trained staff members, the Head and the Deputy Head in the Senior School and the Prep Leadership Team.

-All visits to the Medical Room for treatment or referral are logged in an Attendance Register.
+All visits to the Medical Room for treatment or referral are logged online in an Attendance Register.
 This records the date, time and nature of the condition, accident or injury as well as any treatment resulting.
 This may be in terms of medication administered or referral made to outside agencies.

-New conditions, illnesses or medical problems which may affect a student's ability to access the curriculum are communicated to all staff via the daily Staff Bulletin in the Senior School and via the Bulletin Board in the Prep.
+New conditions, illnesses or medical problems which may affect a student's ability to access the curriculum are communicated to all staff via the daily Staff Bulletin/briefing in the Senior School and via the Bulletin Board in the Prep.